Gogoro Eeyo - Electric Streetfighter

 I was impressed with the rear brake mechanism’s power and modulation.
 Most integrated systems don’t work that well.
 The rear brake actually outperformed the front cable-actuated disc even after the bed-in period.
 For what it’s worth, raising the price a bit more to have a full hydro front brake should be a consideration.
 It did seem odd to me that the Smartwheel wasn’t developed with disc compatibility.
 Discs save so much hassle.
 In this

-case you would need a mixed set of carbon rim brake rear and disc front.
+case you would no longer need a mixed set of carbon wheels; rim brake rear and disc front.
 That has to be a service consideration for the future.
 But even design wise, you wouldn’t have needed the integrated low profile brake set if you had a rear disc.
 I realize the brake provides some of the product ID and aesthetic, but sintered metal on stainless steel will almost always be the preferred brake material choice for best performance.
-Just like F1 and ceramic rotors…

-The tire width could have been bigger IMHO, there’s plenty of clearance for 33c’s or bigger.
+I felt the tire width could have been bigger IMHO, there’s plenty of clearance for 33c’s or bigger.
 The 28’s that come stock are almost road race sizing.
 A bigger balloon tire, possibly a file tread or center profile would be preferred.
-With all the weight savings you could potentially put a heavier tire that offers more flat protection.
+With all the weight savings you get from this design could potentially put a heavier tire that offers more flat protection.
 A larger tire may allow for a tire insert and tubeless set-up from the factory.
 One could dream.

 All in all a brilliant ride.
 It was nice to forego shifting.
 Riding rolling hills, I never felt like I had to gear down.
 The Smartwheel applied pretty consistent power no matter the terrain.
 It’s an eye popper too, and I got plenty of compliments onboard this bike.